-Both the physical THOR dummy and the FE THUMS human body model failed to capture correctly the exact kinematics, dynamics, and injury outcome observed in the PMHS tests.
-These differences can be at least partially explained by the difficulties encountered in defining a matching initial position between the 3 different types of surrogates.
+Both the physical THOR dummy and the FE THUMS human body model failed to capture correctly the exact kinematics, dynamics and injury outcome observed in the PMHS tests.
+These differences can be, at least, partially explained by the difficulties encountered in defining a matching initial position between the three different types of surrogates.
 This is particularly true between the ATD and the human surrogates.
 The challenge of defining a common initial position exists also within the PMHS group given the differences in anthropometry across subjects.
-A method that would allow documenting the initial position of internal bony landmarks and scaling the restraint geometry accordingly would be the preferred option.
-However, this method would require knowing the seating posture of the PMHS in advance or measuring it during the preparation of the test, which may constitute a cumbersome task to be added to the usually long procedures associated with PMHS testing.
+Ideally a method that would allow documenting the initial position of internal bony landmarks and scaling the restraint geometry accordingly would be the preferred option.
+However, this method would require knowing the seating posture of the PMHS in advance or measuring it during the preparation of the test, which may constitute a cumbersome task to be added to the usually long procedures associated to PMHS testing.

-It should also be noted that the chest deformation response varied between surrogates.
-Whereas THUMS predicted that the maximum X strain occurred at the lower right area of the rib cage, the THOR ATD measured the maximum chest deflection at the upper left chest.
-Because there is not an accepted definition of exactly which points in the THUMS rib cage and spine correspond to those of attachment of the IRTRACC sensors in the ATD, calculation of chest deformation in THUMS in a way similar to that available for THOR was not carried out.
-This is clearly a limitation of the ATD because the measurement capabilities are limited to just 4 specific points on 4 ribs without providing information about what happens in the remaining areas of the rib cage.
-However, rib strain prediction with human body models is still an open research question that requires further investigation, which is outside the scope of this article.
-Other published studies have pointed out that, despite differences in the specific magnitudes predicted by THUMS and THOR, both surrogates provided similar conclusions in the overall assessment of restraint systems (Pipkorn et al. 2016).
+It should be noted also that the chest deformation response varied between surrogates.
+While THUMS predicted that the maximum X strain occurred at the lower right area of the ribcage, the THOR ATD measured the maximum chest deflection at the upper left chest.
+As there is not an accepted definition of exactly which points in the THUMS ribcage and spine correspond to those of attachment of the IRTRACC sensors in the ATD, the calculation of the chest deformation in THUMS in a similar way of that offered by THOR was not carried out.
+This is clearly a limitation of the ATD as the measurement capabilities are limited to just four specific points on four ribs without providing information about what happens in the remaining areas of the rib cage.
+However, rib strain prediction with human body models is still an open research question that requires further investigation, which is out of the scope of this paper.
+Other published studies have pointed out that, despite differences in the specific magnitudes predicted by THUMS and THOR, both surrogates provided similar conclusions in the overall assessment of restraint systems (Pipkorn et al, 2016).

-Despite these limitations, it is remarkable that both the THOR dummy and the THUMS model were capable of capturing the differences between restraint conditions 1 and 2 and predicted injury severity reductions that were later corroborated by the PMHS tests (even if other factors not present in the THOR and THUMS tests, such as intersubject variability, may have also influenced the PMHS injury outcome).
+Despite these limitations, it is remarkable that both the THOR dummy and the THUMS model were capable of capturing the differences between restraint conditions 1 and 2 and predicted injury severity reductions that were later corroborated by the PMHS tests (even if other factors not present in the THOR and THUMS tests, such as inter-subject variability, may have influenced the PMHS injury outcome too).